-- 5.4 Describes, analyzes, and evaluates student performance data.
-Describes, analyzes, and evaluates student performance data to determine progress of individuals and identify differences in progress among student groups. - 5.5 Communicates learning results to students and parents.
-Communicates learning results to students and parents that provide a clear and timely understanding of learning progress relative to objectives. - 5.6 Allows opportunity for student self-assessment.Promotes opportunities for students to engage in accurate self-assessment of learning.
+5.4 Describes, analyzes, and evaluates student performance data.

+Describes, analyzes, and evaluates student performance data to determine progress of individuals and identify differences in progress among student groups.

+5.5 Communicates learning results to students and parents.

+Communicates learning results to students and parents that provide a clear and timely understanding of learning progress relative to objectives.

+5.6 Allows opportunity for student self-assessment.

+Promotes opportunities for students to engage in accurate self-assessment of learning.

-STANDARD 6: THE TEACHER DEMONSTRATES THE IMPLEMENTATION OF TECHNOLOGY enhance professional growth and productivity; communicate and collaborate with colleagues, parents, and the community; and conduct research.
+STANDARD 6: THE TEACHER DEMONSTRATES THE IMPLEMENTATION OF TECHNOLOGY

+The teacher uses technology to support instruction; access and manipulate data; enhance professional growth and productivity; communicate and collaborate with colleagues, parents, and the community; and conduct research.